hazelcast/hazelcast-python-client/docs/index.rst

 variety of distributed data structures and concurrency primitives.

 Hazelcast Python client is a way to communicate to Hazelcast clusters and access the cluster data.
-The client provides a Future-based asynchronous API suitable for wide ranges of use cases.
+The client provides both a Future-based asynchronous API, and an asyncio API suitable for wide ranges of use cases.

 Overview